 The Liquid Roofing and Waterproofing Association (LRWA), National Federation of Roofing Contractors (NFRC) and Single Ply Roofing Association (SPRA) have produced a useful guidance document (Changes in regulations and Approved Documents relating to fire safety for flat roofs on ‘relevant buildings’ in England) to clarify the changes.
 It was amended in 2020 and in December 2022.

-A ‘relevant building’ is any building that is 18m above ground level and contains one or more dwellings, an institution or a room for residential purposes.
-It now also includes student accommodation, care homes, sheltered housing, hospitals, dormitories in boarding schools, hotels, hostels and boarding houses.
+This is any building that is 18m above ground level and contains one or more dwellings, an institution, or a room for residential purposes.
+It now also includes student accommodation, care homes, sheltered housing, hospitals, dormitories in boarding schools, hostels and boarding houses.

 In fact, for all intents and purposes, no residential building above 11m from ground level can now use any combustible materials in or on external walls.